guokai8/mml_learning/chapter-01.md

 **Image Only Approach:**
 ```
-Image: [Photo of a cat]
+Visual input: Photo of a golden retriever playing in a park
 Problem: No context about who, what, when, why
 Information is incomplete
 ```

 **Text + Image Combined:**
 ```
-Text: "This is an adorable cat"
+Text: "This is Max, our family dog, enjoying his first visit to Central Park"
-Image: [Photo of a cute cat]
+Visual input: Photo of a golden retriever playing in a park
 Result: Both modalities confirm each other
 Understanding is complete and accurate
 ```